LaMitaOne/Flowmotion/README.md

 but it’s already basically stable and looks really nice in my player!

 !!! --- NOT FINISHED - Partly stable, parts not working so far.
-Stable atm: Addimages, SelectNextImage, SelectPreviousImage, Animations, hotzoom, breathing at all stable,
+Stable atm: Addimages, SelectNextImage, SelectPreviousImage, Moveimage, SelectedMovable, Animations, hotzoom, breathing at all stable,
 Clear animated to direction or target, selected can go to other target, setting Background color/pic, Glow and all that,
 DeselectZoomedImage, those i am using in my player already and no problems at all,
 other functions may work, not work, or it explodes right into ur face :D nah...
 I am working on getting more of it done :)

 ### Latest changes:

+**v 0.985**
+- Improved Z-ordering for animated and static images.
+  The paint routine now sorts items by a combination of their hot-zoom factor
+  and actual on-screen area.
+This ensures that actively zooming images are
+  always drawn on top, preventing visual glitches during layout changes.
+- Introduced CPU thread affinity for better performance on multi-core systems.
+- Added basic dragging functionality for the selected image.
+  When `SelectedMovable` is True, the centered selected image can be
+  dragged around to reveal images underneath.
+- Moveimage now working
+- added more functions into Sample project

 **v 0.984**
 - higher hotzoomed get painted above lower hotzoomed
   (think that way almost perfect z-order... for now)